 Principles and practices of tutoring basic reading, writing, and English as a Second Language skills to adult learners.
 Following completion of course basics, additional options provide instruction in tutoring basic math, advanced grammar, conversation, and pronunciation.
 Also considers learning styles and tutoring with the aid of a computer.
 Offered as needed.

-ED209B Practicum: Introductory Observation and Experience (LDC) 3 class hrs/wk, 3 cr.
+ED209B Practicum: Introductory Observation and Experience (LDC)

 A one-term introduction to education for students exploring education as a career.
-W, Sp
+F, offered as needed.